-Concerns: Pesticides: According to the Environmental Working Group's 2019 report "Shopper's Guide to Pesticides" conventionally grown peaches are among the top 12 fruits and vegetables on which pesticide residues have been most frequently found.
-Therefore, individuals wanting to avoid pesticide-associated health risks may want to avoid consumption of spinach unless it is grown organically.
+Concerns: Pesticides: According to the Environmental Working Group's 2020 report "Shopper's Guide to Pesticides" conventionally grown peaches are among the top 12 fruits and vegetables on which pesticide residues have been most frequently found.
+Therefore, individuals wanting to avoid pesticide-associated health risks may want to avoid consumption of peaches unless they are grown organically.

 Recipe Suggestion: Slow-roasted spiced peaches from Rebecca Katz is an absolute delight.
 Serve it warm or at room temperature over yogurt for breakfast or ice cream as a treat!